 If you've done the mind operation, you'll have realized that you have a chance to show up to 40 data different.
 That's many But the possibility is there and nobody forces you to show them all, and this allows you to adapt to your taste in what size and order you can find the data you need for each sport.
 Here is the complete list of fields you can enter.[table id=43 /] [table id=44 /] [table id=45 /] [table id=46 /]

 And as impossible as it may seem, if within all the possibilities that you find in the tables above you have not yet found the data you are looking for, you can add another one thanks to Connect IQYou can find more information in the section below, or click on the link above for more information.

-Within the configuration possibilities of each application you will find very typical options, such as "Auto Lap", "Auto Pause", automatic screen change or alerts.
-It is also possible to select the background color during the activity (black or white) or make the application appear in the list when selecting sports and in which position.
+Within the configuration possibilities of each application podrás find very typical options, such as "Auto Lap", "Auto Pause", automatic screen switching or alerts.
+It is also possible to select the background color during the activity (black or white) or have the application displayed in the list when selecting sports and in which position.
 Even rename the application or delete it completely.
-There is a new addition to the list of settings: "Auto Climb", which you will probably use in your mountain training.
-Here I give you all the details about it.
+There is a new addition to the list of settings: "Auto Climb", which you will surely use in your mountain training.
+Here are all the details about it.

 With the Fenix 3 set up, you can start running now.
 The running application is inherited directly from the Garmin 920xtIn this section I explain all the settings you can make on the applications, since, for example for cycling, the operation would be the same.

 Getting ready to start running is very simple.
-One touch on the "Start - Stop" button and select the application you are going to use, in this case "Running".
+One tap on the "Start - Stop" button and select the application you are going to use, in this case "Race".